formsandflows/PACo/Components/v2.0_In progress/Core/PACo_CommandBar_B.md

 - #1# > The command bar item is shown when 1 item is selected in the details list component.
 - #2# > The command bar item is shown when more than 1 item is selected in the details list component.

 Above are example of single situations.
 The property "SelectedItems" of a command bar item can also be used for multiple situations.
-Example: A command bar item which has "#0#1#2#" set for its property "SelectedItems" is shown when 0, 1 or more than 1 item is selected in the details list component.
+Example: A command bar item which has "#0#1#2#" set for its property "SelectedItems" is shown for the situations when 0, 1 or more than 1 item is selected in the details list component which is also part of PACo-Core.

 #### Property "cmp_SelectedItems" of the component